Patio Design Ideas for 2023

 If you’re lucky enough to own a swimming pool, you may feel that it takes over your backyard.
 Usually, though, there’s sufficient space to appreciate your pool and enjoy other backyard functions, too.

-Design your pool to accommodate all your needs
+Design your pool to accommodate all your needs.

 If your pool is still in the planning stages, don’t automatically go with the biggest pool you can fit in the yard.
-In most cases, you don’t need that much pool space.
+In most cases, you only need a little pool space.
 Even if you like swimming laps, a long, thin lap pool will make room for other backyard activities, such as grilling, dining, or pet exercise, as well as non-swimmers who want to sit outside.
+If your yard is already on the small side, an endless swimming pool or plunge pool is a better option.

 Pool Ideas